ifahmy/dronefirmware/README.md

 ```

 #### Betaflight:
 Since All STM32 MCUs include a ROM-based DFU bootloader by default (no external bootloader required),  like we did before, we simply pull BOOT0 high and reset, and the MCU enters DFU mode using built-in firmware at 0x1FFFxxxx.
 This built-in DFU mode supports flashing directly to 0x08000000 or 0x08004000.

-> Unlike the bootloader we used for ArduPilot (which would not work for BF), we will need to enter DFU mode every time we flash the board, which is a minor inconvenience but not necessary since we are making a prototype.
+> Unlike the bootloader used for ArduPilot (which does not work with Betaflight), our Betaflight setup does not include a dedicated DFU bootloader.
+As a result, we must manually enter DFU mode each time we want to flash the board.

 ---